learn-co-students/fe-zetsy-re-coded-erbil-2018/README.md

 ## Objectives

 1. Develop HTML and CSS competency
-2. Practice visually interpreting HTML and CSS code from the rendered DOM
+2. Practice visually interpreting HTML and SS code from the rendered DOM

 ## Introduction